NIGMS/RNA-Seq-Differential-Expression-Analysis/README.md

 ### Stopping Your Virtual Machine

-When you are finished running code, you can turn off your virtual machine to prevent unneeded billing or resource use by checking your notebook and pushing the 'Stop' button.
+When you are finished running code, you can turn off your virtual machine to prevent unneeded billing or resource use by checking your notebook and pushing the **Stop** button.

 ## Workflows

 Our tutorials are broken down into 'workflows'.
 Each notebook file covers a specific workflow, which contains written and visual commentary, as well as the actual step-by-step code for running that workflow analysis.

 These notebooks were designed to be run using a virtual machine on a cloud computing provider.
 For more information on how to do this; navigate to the [Getting Started](#getting-started) section.
 Feel free to explore and run the workflows in any order you like.

 ![RNA-Seq workflow](images/RNA-Seq_Notebook_Homepage.png)